 Smell and taste are strongly linked to memory.
 Keep a diary of the foods you try and the recipes you make in Australia and then make them again when you’re back home.

 Every period in your life comes with a playlist.
 Put together all the most meaningful songs from your time abroad and keep it for a rainy day.

 6. Write a micro-diary

 Instead of long journal entries, try the 20 word a day journal.
-There’s no room for rambling with this method.
 It forces you to figure out what the most important thing from that day was.
 It’ll make for a page-turning read in the years to come.